-With just 3 ingredients + a little salt and pepper, you can have yourself a basket of healthy, snack-able, pop-able, love-able cauliflower goodness.
+With just 3 ingredients + a little salt and pepper, you can have yourself a basket of healthy, snack-able, pop-able, love-able, and crispy sea salt & vinegar cauliflower "popcorn".

 I consider myself a sort of salt & vinegar chip connoisseur, and if chips offered a bit more in the vitamins/minerals department, I'd eat my weight in ridged salt & vinegar kettle chips annually.